 6) End civil asset forfeitures; End no-knock warrants;

-8) Give more executive powers to police chiefs and sheriffs to hire and maintain good police officers and deputies, and to fire bad police officers and deputies;
+8) Give more executive powers to police chiefs and sheriffs to hire and maintain good police officers and deputies, and to promptly fire bad police officers and deputies;

 10) Consolidate smaller and less well-trained police departments into larger and more well-trained police departments;